-Research - The Office of Sponsored Programs oversees programs that guide Central Missouri in its research, scholarly activity and creative endeavors.
+Research - The Office of Sponsored Programs and Research Integrity oversees programs that guide Central Missouri in its research, scholarly activity and creative endeavors.
 The office maintains information about funding opportunities, assists in proposal development and submission and ensures compliance with award management and reporting.
-Sponsored Programs is located in Ward Edwards 1800; 660-543-4264; fax 660-543-4778; research@ucmo.edu; ucmo.edu/osp.
+Sponsored Programs is located in the Administrative Building 315; 660-543-4264; fax 660-543-4778; research@ucmo.edu; ucmo.edu/osp.